Phase 1 Drug Candidate GLR2007 Developed by Gan & Lee has been Granted Orphan Drug Designation by the US FDA

-Phase 1 Drug Candidate GLR2007 Developed by Gan & Lee has been Granted Orphan Drug Designation by the US FDA (Di lunedì 14 settembre 2020) BEIJING and BRIDGEWATER, New Jersey, Sept.
-11, 2020 /PRNewswire/
+Phase 1 Drug Candidate GLR2007 Developed by Gan & Lee has been Granted Orphan Drug Designation by the US FDA (Di lunedì 14 settembre 2020) 11, 2020 /PRNewswire/

-Gan &; Lee Pharmaceuticals Co., Ltd. (hereinafter referred to as Gan &; Lee, stock code: 603087.SH), a global biopharmaceutical company, today announced that the U.S Food and Drug Administration (FDA) has Granted Orphan Drug Designation for GLR2007, for the treatment of malignant glioma.
-GLR2007 is a cyclin-dependent kinase 4/6 (CDK 4/6) inhibitor that Gan &; Lee is developing for the treatment of advanced solid tumors.
-Glioma is a broad term describing neuroepithelial tumors originating from glial cells of the central nervous system, including astrocytic tumors such as glioblastomas (GBM).
-GBM is ...
-Leggi su iltempo
+Gan &; Lee Pharmaceuticals Co., Ltd., hereinafter referred to as Gan &; Lee, stock code: 603087.SH,, a global biopharmaceutical company, today announced that the U.S Food and ...
+Leggi su cataniaoggi

 Ultime Notizie dalla rete : Phase DrugBoehringer Ingelheim Advances Novel Bi-specific TRAILR2/CDH17 Antibody to Phase 1 Clinical Trial for Patients Living with Gastrointestinal Cancers